ericwq/examples/tty/ref.md

 - Client roaming.
   - Every time the server receives an authentic datagram from the client with a sequence number greater than any before, it sets the packet’s source IP address and UDP port number as its new “target.”
 - Estimating round-trip time and RTT variation.
+See [the implementation](#how-the-mosh-client-receive-the-screen-from-the-server).
   - Every outgoing datagram contains a millisecond timestamp and an optional “timestamp reply,” containing the most recently received timestamp from the remote host.
   - SSP adjusts the “timestamp reply” by the amount of time since it received the corresponding timestamp.